 When do your responsibilities end?

-Under Texas law, your authority under Martina’s power of attorney ends automatically if one of the following events occurs:
+Under Texas law, your authority under Martina’s power of attorney ends (or may be suspended) automatically if one of the following events occurs:

 - Martina dies;

 - Martina takes away (or revokes) your authority under her power of attorney by, for example, making a new power of attorney that does not grant you the authority to act as her agent and that revokes any previous powers of attorney;